-Students in the Rutgers Graduate Programs in Molecular Biosciences have the opportunity to conduct thesis research in laboratories affiliated with multiple departments and institutes at Rutgers University.
-Applicants apply to one of five degree-granting programs in the biomedical and life sciences.
-Upon admission to any one of the five programs, students receive fellowship support for a full year during which they take a comprehensive first-year curriculum and conduct research rotations in three laboratories of their choice.
+Students in the Rutgers Graduate Program in Molecular Biosciences have the opportunity to conduct thesis research in laboratories affiliated with multiple departments and institutes at Rutgers University.
+Upon admission, students receive fellowship support for a full year, during which they take a comprehensive first-year curriculum and conduct research rotations in three laboratories of their choice.
 Faculty advisors mentor students through the rotation process while the curriculum offers multiple opportunities for students to build community, develop essential skills for success as a scientist and learn to work in interdisciplinary teams.
-By the end of the spring semester, students identify a laboratory in which to conduct their PhD thesis research and select one of the five degree-granting programs to guide their training after the first year.
+By the end of the spring semester, students identify a laboratory in which to conduct their PhD thesis research and select one of the 5 graduate programs for coursework beyond the first year.

 In 2016 Rutgers University celebrated its 250th year: chartered as Queens College in 1766, Rutgers was the eighth institution of higher education founded in colonial America, established before the American Revolution.
 Recognizing the durability and extraordinary accomplishments of Rutgers, President Barack Obama spoke at the University's 250th commencement on May 15, 2016.
 In addition to citing the University as "one of the finest research institutions in America", President Obama said of Rutgers: "America converges here".
 This is an institution that values diversity as well as identity in a state that attracts educated people from all over the world.
 On these pages, read more about the programs, curriculum, opportunities and support services available to students in the Molecular Biosciences.
 Our graduates accomplish much while they are here at Rutgers and go on to accomplish even more, equipped with excellent training to tackle emerging questions in scientific research, inform public policy, develop novel therapeutics, educate the next generation or use their skills in other ways.